Barrett Energy Resources Group

 Ms. Servidio holds a Bachelor of Science Degree in Environmental Science from Rutgers University, is a Certified Hazardous Materials Manager (CHMM) and a Certified TUR Planner.
 Ms. Servidio currently serves on numerous committees and boards including the TUR Advisory Committee, Central Massachusetts Environmental Business Network (CMBEN) and the Marlborough Regional Chamber of Commerce.
 She formerly served as President of the NEACHMM.

-A resident of Millis, MA, Sheehan has been with GZA for 22 years and is a Principal of the firm.
+A resident of Millis, MA, Sheehan has been with GZA for 26 years and is a Senior Principal of the firm.
 His areas of specialization are environmental engineering, site investigation, remediation system design and construction, construction management and remedial feasibility assessment.
-Sheehan earned his Bachelor of Science in Civil Engineering from the University of Notre Dame and his Master of Science degree in Civil Engineering from Tufts University.
-Sheehan, a professional engineer licensed in MA, also serves on the Board of Directors of GZA.
+He also serves on GZA’s Executive Team.
+Sheehan earned his Bachelor of Science in Civil Engineering from the University of Notre Dame, his Master of Science degree in Civil Engineering from Tufts University, and is a professional engineer in MA.

 Ruth Silman concentrates her practice on complex environmental and land use matters.
 She leads Nixon Peabody’s Climate Change Team, a group of lawyers and environmental scientists/engineers who are assisting the firm’s energy, industrial, and financial clients to meet the challenges and seize the opportunities emerging from legislative, regulatory, and judicial responses to the issue of climate change.
 Ruth represents clients concerning the land use implications of complex real estate transactions, including zoning, environmental impacts, permitting, and compliance.
 Her extensive environmental experience includes addressing air quality, hazardous waste assessment and remediation, brownfields redevelopment, wetlands protection, stormwater, wastewater, septic system, and water quality issues at the federal, state, and local level.
 Ruth advises clients regarding environmental management systems and environmental audits.